Category: On Spirituality

 The unexamined life is not worth living—so said Plato.
 And to lead an examined life is to lead a spiritual life.
 I don’t subscribe to any particular doctrine.
 Nor does my art seek to promote any one doctrine over another.
 I am interested in living a full and vibrant and loving life and examining the nuances of that experience along the way.
 These are some reflections on that experience.

-‘In a recent interview, [this rich investor guy who made all his money in tech and then VC investing] was asked what his best advice would be to a smart 23-year-old American today.
+‘In a recent interview, [an investor who made all his money in tech and then VC investing] was asked what his best advice would be to a smart 23-year-old American today.
 “Don’t follow your passion,” he said.
 “Your passion is likely more dumb and useless than anything else.
-Your passion should be your […]
+Your passion should be your hobby, not […]

 “What matters is to move surely and calmly, with the appropriate humor and appropriate melancholy in the temporal and spatial landscape that we are.” – Michael Krogerus “The Decision Book“ One of the things I can thank my mother for (and there’s many things) is instilling in me a healthily strong sense of humor.
 Dinner […]

 Here is a thing that boggles my mind: we need to convince other – we need to argue about – why people should be compassionate towards one another.
 We need to debate why we should guarantee a living wage?
 How is the bottom line more important than the basic needs of your workers?
 We discuss […]

 Names: what we name things.
 We name things all the time.
 Often we are using names we’ve been told to call things.
 Those names serve the purpose of being a point of reference in a conversation.
 Sketchbook.
 Pen.
 Cat.
 And then there’s more signifying names: my cat’s name is Figaro.
 Or Lukki.
 Or Maceo.
 I […]